Histamine H2 receptor

-H2 receptors are positively coupled to adenylate cyclase via Gs alpha subunit.
+H2 receptors are a type of histamine receptor found in many parts of the anatomy of humans and other animals.
+They are positively coupled to adenylate cyclase via Gs alpha subunit.
 It is a potent stimulant of cAMP production, which leads to activation of protein kinase A. PKA functions to phosphorylate certain proteins, affecting their activity.
 The drug betazole is an example of a histamine H2 receptor agonist.

 Function

 Histamine is a ubiquitous messenger molecule released from mast cells, enterochromaffin-like cells, and neurons.
 Its various actions are mediated by histamine receptors H1, H2, H3 and H4.
 The histamine receptor H2 belongs to the rhodopsin-like family of G protein-coupled receptors.
 It is an integral membrane protein and stimulates gastric acid secretion.
 It also regulates gastrointestinal motility and intestinal secretion and is thought to be involved in regulating cell growth and differentiation.
 Histamine may play a role in penile erection.

 Tissue distribution

 Histamine H2 receptors are expressed in the following tissues: